 “The war changed everything.
 It brought thousands of military personnel to the West Coast on the way to the Pacific and helped speed the country’s westward movement of population.
 After the war, Santa Clara County led the state with an increase in population at a rate double the growth of California itself.”

 As is well documented in histories of the Valley, the end of WWII brought an era of rapid growth and investment in the region.
 The City of San Jose as well as small towns like Sunnyvale, Cupertino, and Campbell expanded over the flat, fertile land to accommodate new suburban housing and commercial development, displacing farms at a steadily increasing pace.

 By the early 1960s, when my family arrived in the Santa Clara Valley, orchards began to disappear rapidly, replaced by neighborhoods and shopping centers that often bore their names.
-Our first home in San Jose’s Willow Glen neighborhood was in a new subdivision carved out of a walnut orchard, with one great walnut tree remaining in our front yard.
+Our first home in San Jose’s Willow Glen neighborhood was in a new subdivision carved out of a walnut orchard, with great walnut trees remaining in our front and back yards.
 The pattern continues to this day; it has just moved further south.

 In 1984, author Wallace Stegner lamented the passing of the agricultural era, writing:

 “Silicon Valley is probably good.
 The Valley of Heart’s Delight was a glory.
 We should have found ways of keeping one from destroying the other.“